FCNA-TECH/Coding-Assessment-1/README.md

 The program should keep 'rolling the die' until a 6 is rolled.
 After the 6 is rolled, the program must display how many 'rolls' it took to get a 6.

-Question 2 (10 Marks) - Write a program which Will initially allow the user to enter a number between 1 and 100 and determine whether the number is ODD/ EVEN.
+Question 2 (10 Marks) - Write a program which will initially allow the user to enter a number between 1 and 100 and determine whether the number is ODD/ EVEN.
 You will need to write a function to return whether the number is odd or even, the main program should prompt user to enter number